What Are High Arches?

 - The transverse arch, which runs across the width of your foot

-What Can Cause High Arches?
+What Causes High Arches?

 Certain risk factors may increase your chances of getting a high arch foot: